-Herbert Fandel insists there was nothing wrong with the official's performance in the Champions League clash that saw Pepe and Jose Mourinho sent off for the hosts
+Herbert Fandel insists there was nothing wrong with Stark's performance in the Champions League clash between Real Madrid and Barcelona on Wednesday

 It led to fury from the bench and scuffles all over the pitch as Barca ran out 2-0 winners after Madrid had gone a man down.

 However, Fandel, president for the referee's commission at the German FA (DFB), believes Stark did not press the kill switch on Real Madrid.

 "I am enthusiastic.
 Stark did an excellent job and I am proud of his performance," he told DPA.

 "It was a high-level performance in an incredibly difficult game.
 There are not many referees in Europe who could direct a game like this."

 Mourinho was clearly seen sarcastically congratulating the officials on Pepe's sending off.
 It led him to being reprieved by Stark, and he was forced to vacate his seat.